 In an effort to give more students access to an affordable, quality music education, the Berklee College of Music is introducing two online degree programs, which are currently accepting applications for the inaugural Fall 2014 semester.
 Online education is nothing new to Berklee, which has been offering classes online for over ten years, long before it became standard for colleges to grant online degrees.
-In addition, earlier this year, Berklee launched the country's first online MBA program in Music Business, and has been offering free, non-credit courses taught by the school's faculty through Coursera and edX.
+In addition, earlier this year, Berklee launched the country's first online MBA program in Music Business, and has been offering non-credit courses taught by the school's faculty through Coursera and edX at no cost.

 "This is all about expanding access," Debbie Cavalier, the school's Vice President of Online Learning and Continuing Education told The Boston Globe.
 "This is a way to provide access to people across the world who want to learn from Berklee faculty, but aren't able to study here on our campus in Boston."